Optimal Deterministic Rendezvous in Labeled Lines: Our Main Methods

 {\kappa_{\ref{alg:earlystoppathrulingset}}} {\kappa'_{\ref{alg:earlystoppathrulingset}}} {\kappa''_{\ref{alg:earlystoppathrulingset}}}

-\begin{lemma} \Cref{alg:earlystoppathrulingset} achieves the following: \begin{enumerate} \item A node $v$ of label $\ell(v)$ terminates in $O(R \log^* \ell(v))$ rounds, \item At termination, $v$ outputs whether it is part of the ruling set $S$ or not, and if part of $S$, it also outputs a color between $1$ and $17$.
-Nodes outside $S$ also know the members of $S$ at distance $<R$ together with their colors.

-For any round $T$, let $U_T$ be the set of nodes that have terminated up to that round, $S_T \subseteq U_T$ the nodes the set of nodes that joined $S$, and $\chi_T: S_T \to [17]$ \item $S_T$ is a $U_T$-limited $(R,R-1)$-ruling set, and $\chi_T$ is a proper coloring of $G^{9R-1}[S_T]$. \end{enumerate} \end{lemma} \begin{proof} We first show that \cref{alg:earlystoppathrulingset} (\EarlyStopPathRulingSet) constructs the claimed object, before bounding its complexity.
+\begin{lemma} For any round $T$, let $U_T$ be the set of nodes that committed to their outputs by round $T$, $S_T \subseteq U_T$ the set of nodes that joined $S$ by round $T$, and $\chi_T: S_T \to [17]$ the colors assigned to nodes in $S_T$. \Cref{alg:earlystoppathrulingset} achieves the following: \begin{enumerate} \item A node $v$ of label $\ell(v)$ terminates in $O(R \log^* \ell(v))$ rounds, \item At termination, a node $v$ outputs whether it is part of the ruling set $S$ or not, and if part of $S$, it also outputs a color between $1$ and $17$.
+If outside $S$, $v$ knows the members of $S$ at distance $\leq R - 1$ from itself together with their colors. \item $S_T$ is a $U_T$-limited $(R,R-1)$-ruling set, and $\chi_T$ is a proper coloring of $G^{9R-1}[S_T]$. \end{enumerate} \end{lemma} \begin{proof} We first show that \cref{alg:earlystoppathrulingset} (\EarlyStopPathRulingSet) constructs the claimed object, before bounding its complexity.

-\paragraph{Properties of the Ruling Set} Recall that $S_i$, the output of \PathRulingSet\ executed by nodes in $V_i$, is a $V_i$-limited $(R,R-1)$-ruling set.
+\paragraph{Properties of the Ruling Set.} Recall that $S_i$, the output of \PathRulingSet\ executed by nodes in $V_i$, is a $V_i$-limited $(R,R-1)$-ruling set.
 Consider the set $S_{<i}$, the content of $S$ before adding nodes from $V_i$ to it.
 Assume $S_{<i}$ to be a $V_{<i}$-limited $(R,R-1)$-ruling set.
 We show that the nodes from $V_i$ added to it make $S$ a $V_{\leq i}$-limited $(R,R-1)$-ruling set.
 By induction, starting from the trivial base case of $S_{<1}$, we get the claimed properties about our ruling set.